bunq/doc/DESCRIPTION.md

 * register your API key, device, and IP address\(es\) _\(only once to activate your API key\);_
 * create a session via `POST /session-server`.

-We can this sequence of steps "creating an API context."
+We call this sequence of steps "creating an API context."

 If you are using OAuth to access a user account, you need to create an API context for the `access_token` you receive upon [authorization token exchange](https://doc.bunq.com/#/oauth) too.